 Transfer credit will not be accepted for CIED 5733 or CIED 5343.
 Otherwise, a maximum of 6 credit hours can be accepted for transfer with program approval.

-- SPED 5633 Curriculum Development and Instructional Planning (Fall or Spring)
+- SPED 5413 — ABA and Classroom Management for Teachers (Fall or Spring)

-- SPED 5783 Professional and Family Partnerships (Fall)
+- SPED 5783 — Family and Professional Partnerships (Fall/Summer)

 Required Praxis: 5354 Special Education: Core Knowledge and Applications